Why Valero Energy Corporation (VLO)’s Most Recent Report Reveals Some Hints About Its Future

 VLO’s Market Performance

-VLO stocks went up by 1.08% for the week, with a monthly jump of 35.80% and a quarterly performance of 35.34%, while its annual performance rate touched 12.91%.
-The volatility ratio for the week stands at 3.45% while the volatility levels for the past 30 days are set at 3.74% for Valero Energy Corporation.
-The simple moving average for the period of the last 20 days is 13.00% for VLO stocks with a simple moving average of 38.03% for the last 200 days.
+VLO stocks went down by -0.07% for the week, with a monthly jump of 24.08% and a quarterly performance of 24.99%, while its annual performance rate touched 31.13%.
+The volatility ratio for the week stands at 5.19% while the volatility levels for the past 30 days are set at 4.02% for Valero Energy Corporation.
+The simple moving average for the period of the last 20 days is 5.66% for VLO stocks with a simple moving average of 37.00% for the last 200 days.

 Analysts’ Opinion of VLO